 Certain proposed projects — based on their nature, size, location, or other factors — must go through an environmental review before any required permits or approvals are issued.
-Minnesota Rules part 4410.4300 and 4410.4400 lists the types of projects that require environmental review.
+Minnesota Rules parts 4410.4300 and 4410.4400 list the types of projects that require environmental review.
 The Environmental Quality Board (EQB) oversees environmental review in Minnesota.

 Environmental review is NOT an approval process; it's an information-gathering process intended to:

 - help public agencies make informed permitting and approval decisions.

 - give the public access to decision makers.